Introduction to Cluster Algebras. Chapters 1-3: -patterns

 Recall that the Pl\"ucker coordinates $P_{ij}=P_{ij}(z)$ are defined by the formula~\eqref{eq:Pij}, for $1\le i<j\le m$.

 We now associate a $Y$-seed to an arbitrary triangulation~$T$ of a convex $m$-gon $\mathbf{P}_m$ (cf.\ Sections~\ref{sec:Ptolemy} and~\ref{sec:triangulations}) by $m-3$ pairwise noncrossing diagonals.
 Recall that $\mathbf{P}_m$ has $m$ vertices labeled $1,\dots,m$, in clockwise order.
 We label the diagonals of $T$ by the numbers $1, \dots, m-3$, and define the exchange matrix $B_T$ to be the $(m-3) \times (m-3)$ matrix associated to the mutable part of the quiver $Q(T)$, see Definition~\ref{def:Q(T)-polygon}.
 (Ignore the frozen vertices associated with the sides of the polygon.)
 Consider a diagonal of~$T$ labeled~$d$.
 This diagonal triangulates a quadrilateral with vertices labeled $i, j, k, \ell$ in clockwise order, connecting vertices $i$ and~$k$, cf.\ Figure~\ref{fig:type-a-exch}.
-Define $Y_d = Y(P_i,P_j,P_k,P_\ell)$, cf.~\eqref{eq:Y1234}.
-Note that since $Y(P_i,P_j,P_k,P_\ell)=Y(P_k,P_\ell,P_i,P_j)$, there is no ambiguity in this definition.
-Finally, define the $Y$-seed associated with $T$ to be the pair $(Y_T, B_T)$, where $Y_T = (Y_1,\dots, Y_{m-3})$.
+Define